Earn College Credit in High School

 close

-- How do I submit the college credit I earned from a dual credit course? (click to expand)
+How do I submit the college credit I earned from a dual credit course?

-Note: If a student is transferring their credit from one Minnesota State college or university to another (i.e. from Rainy River Community College to Pine Technical and Community College), the Registrar can electronically send official transcripts to the destination college.
-In any other case (i.e. the student took a PSEO course at Metropolitan State University and is transferring the credit to Augsburg College), the official transcripts will need to be physically mailed or securely transferred from one college to the other.
-Minnesota lacks a statewide electronic transcript system.
+Note: If a student is transferring their credit from one Minnesota State College or University to another (i.e., from Central Lakes College to Pine Technical and Community College), the Registrar can electronically send official transcripts to the destination college.
+In any other case (i.e., the student took a PSEO course at Metropolitan State University and is transferring the credit to Augsburg College), the official transcripts will need to be mailed, emailed, or transferred from one college to the other college.
+The college where you took the class can assist you in this process.

 close

-- How do I submit my AP, IB or CLEP scores to a college? (click to expand)
+How do I submit my AP, IB or CLEP scores to a college?

 Students can log in to CollegeBoard or IB's website and send exam scores (physically or electronically) to their destination college.
 These scores should be sent to the records/Registrar's office.
 In the case of IB, college Registrars have the option to create an account with IB and check students' scores online.